Flat Rock, Michigan

-Flat Rock is a city in Wayne County, Michigan, United States, with a small portion of the city extending into Monroe County.
-At the 2020 census, the population was 10,541.
+Flat Rock is a city in Wayne and Monroe counties in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Flat Rock is located roughly 23 mi southwest of downtown Detroit.
+At the 2020 census, the city had a population of 10,541.

 History

 Flat Rock began as a Wyandot settlement.
 It was later designated as a reservation for the Wyandot, and still functioned as such in 1830.

 The first European-American settlers in Flat Rock were Michael Vreeland and his five grown sons between 1811 and 1820.
 Vreeland had been captured by British Rangers during the Revolutionary War and released after American independence.
 The family purchased 800 acre.
 The town was called the "Village of Vreeland" until 1838, when the Vreeland family sold off most of the land and relinquished control of the area.
 The Vreeland families built the first grain and lumber mill, having brought the grinding stones from New York.
 Descendants of Michael Vreeland still live in the town and attend Flat Rock public schools, being the seventh generation to reside in the town their family founded.

 The first mention of any settlers in the area later to become Flat Rock was made by a French priest, Father Jean Dilhet.
 In describing his parish in 1798 he included "Grosse Roche", referring to a settlement named after the outcropping of limestone rock on the south side of the Huron River.

 In 1818, a land office opened in Detroit, and Soloman Sibley purchased 330.93 acre of land.
 In 1824 it was sold to Michael and Jacob Vreeland.
 Vreeland and Smooth Rock villages were platted on part of this acreage.
 At this time there were Huron, Seneca, and Wyandot Indian villages in the area.

 With the Erie Canal opening in 1825, many people, especially from New York, came to Michigan to settle.
 By 1828 the village had four stores, two saw mills, a wool carding mill, a flour mill, and 250 inhabitants - serving as a center mainly for farmers who lived in the area immediately surrounding the settlement.

 The village of Flat Rock was platted and recorded in 1838 by the Gibraltar and Flat Rock Land Co.
 They were attempting to build a canal to connect Lake Erie with Lake Michigan.
 This effort ultimately failed.

 Henry Ford was attracted to the water power of the Huron River, and in 1925 he established the Ford Motor Company Lamp Factory along its banks.
 The Flat Rock Dam was constructed to provide hydroelectricity to the factory.

 The area was incorporated as a village in 1923 and as a city in 1965.

 On January 25, 1979, Robert Williams was struck and killed by the arm of a robotic transfer vehicle while working at the Ford Motor Company's Michigan Casting Center located in Flat Rock, marking the first known human to be killed by a robot.

 In 2021, Ford Motor Company dumped benzene into the city sewer system, causing 1,100 people to evacuate their homes.